 Market share in the US

 We continue to grow our market share in the US and even though we are the second largest equipment rental company, there remains plenty of room to grow.
 Our major large competitors are United Rentals and Herc Rentals with 14% and 3% respectively.
 Home Depot, Ahern and H&E have shares of 2% or less.
-Most of the remainder of the market is made up of small local independent tool shops.
+Most of the remainder of the market is made up of small local independent rental shops.

 This market share analysis is based on the traditional definition of the rental market focused on construction.
 A significant market for us is facility maintenance, repair and operation characterised by square footage under roof.
 In the US there are 90bn square feet under roof and we believe this represents a potential rental market of $7-10bn, with minimal rental penetration at the moment.
-It is not a new market for the US but one with increasing opportunity as we demonstrate the benefits of rental through Availability, Reliability and Ease.
+It is not a new market for us, but one with increasing opportunity as we demonstrate the benefits of rental through Availability, Reliability and Ease.
 One consequence of this is that we believe the size of the rental market is understated and hence our, and everyone else’s, market share is overstated.
 This only serves to increase the opportunities for growth.

-As we increase our market share and grow our specialty businesses, they become a greater proportion of the business mix across the cycle.
+As we increase our market share and grow our Specialty businesses, they become a greater proportion of the business mix across the cycle.
 The acquisitions we make are often to expand into a new specialty area or to develop an existing one and then we supplement them with greenfield openings.

 The trend to rental